SlideAgent: Hierarchical Agentic Framework for Multi-Page Visual Document Understanding: Abstract

 \section{Abstract}

 Multi-page visual documents such as manuals, brochures, presentations, and posters convey key information through layout, colors, icons, and cross-slide references.
-While large language models (LLMs) offer opportunities in document understanding, current systems struggle with complex, multi-page visual documents, particularly in fine-grained reasoning over elements and pages.
+While multimodal large language models (MLLMs) offer opportunities in document understanding, current systems struggle with complex, multi-page visual documents, particularly in fine-grained reasoning over elements and pages.
 We introduce \method, a versatile agentic framework for understanding \emph{multi-modal}, \emph{multi-page}, and \emph{multi-layout} documents, especially slide decks. \method employs specialized agents and decomposes reasoning into three specialized levels--global, page, and element--to construct a structured, \emph{query-agnostic} representation that captures both overarching themes and detailed visual or textual cues.
 During inference, \method selectively activates specialized agents for multi-level reasoning and integrates their outputs into coherent, context-aware answers.
-Extensive experiments show that \method achieves significant improvement over both proprietary (+7.9) and open-source models (+9.8).
+Extensive experiments show that \method significantly improves accuracy over both proprietary (+7.9\%) and open-source models (+9.8\%).